radius-project/design-notes/resources/2024-10-dapr-bindings.md

 #### User story 2

-As a Radius user, I want to make sure that my application is able to send messages to external systems without having any dependencies on them.
+As a Radius user, I want my application to send messages to external systems without having direct dependencies on them.

-This example will use an external SMTP server to send emails.
-This external STMP server could be for example centralized in a company's infrastructure or an external service like SendGrid.
+This example uses an external SMTP server to send emails.
+The SMTP server could be centralized within a company's infrastructure or an external service like SendGrid.

 ```bicep
 // Output binding to an SMTP server.